afraenkel/course-fairness-webpage/index.md

 The goal in this course is to meaningfully engage with and relate to the material; it's not necessary to understand every line of your reading.
-If you are finding this difficult, you should reach out to the instructor or TA!
+Start by carefully reading the abstract, introduction, and conclusion (skimming the rest).
+Later, read over the work in its entirety.
+If you are still finding understanding a topic difficult, you should ask your classmates, then reach out to the instructor or TA!

 ### Guidelines for Respectful Conversation